Dwarves (Marvel Comics): Dwarves of Asgard

-At the time when Storm and the New Mutants were in Asgard, Cannonball ended up underground in the Dwarves' territory where he finds it under siege by some Rock Trolls.
+When Storm and the New Mutants were in Asgard, Cannonball ends up underground in the Dwarves' territory, where he finds it under siege by Rock Trolls.
 After he is stabbed in the back while saving Eitri's wife, he is healed following the battle and is welcomed as a true friend to the Dwarves.
 The Dwarves are then attacked by the Dark Elves and a warped Magma.

-During the "Fear Itself" storyline, Iron Man pleads with Odin to let him use his workshops to make weapons for his Avengers in order to fight the Serpent and the Worthy.
-Odin grants him access to Svartalfheim in Asgard where he meets Splitlip who agrees to help Iron Man make new weapons.
-As Iron Man concludes that he needs to place his armor into the Uru in order to enhance it, he and the Dwarves are attacked by a Golem that was made by the Serpent's followers called the Smoke Elves.
-When the Golem is leeching off of Iron Man's armor, the Dwarves help Iron Man to defeat the Golem.
-While Iron Man prepares to take the Asgardian weapons to his allies, Splitlip and his Dwarves are given the approval to have Iron Man dispose of the captive Smoke Elves.
-Iron Man then gives the Smoke Elves the choice of either being dealt with by the Dwarves or taking their leave.
-The Smoke Elves choose to take their leave.
+During the "Fear Itself" storyline, Iron Man pleads with Odin to let him use his workshops to make weapons for his Avengers to fight the Serpent and the Worthy.
+He meets with Splitlip, who agrees to help Iron Man make new weapons.
+As Iron Man concludes that he needs to place his armor into the Uru metal to enhance it, he and the Dwarves are attacked by a Golem created by the Serpent's followers.
+When the Golem leeches off Iron Man's armor, the Dwarves help Iron Man defeat it.